 - What about non citizens?

-- How do I stay safe when travel to New Zealand opens up?
+- How do I stay safe when travelling to New Zealand?

 - Is it safe to fly?